Last Updated on August 19, 2020 by Michael Brockbank

 - If clients accept the article, the money they pay you is kept in a cash pool in your account.

 - On Thursday night, you manually log into the system to claim your money before midnight.

-- You then get Textbroker pay the next day.
+- Textbroker pay is processed by Payoneer and available the next day.

 The cut off time limit on Thursdays will vary from region to region.
 For instance, I can claim my money before 1:00 am and still get paid the next day.
 Which means Textbroker is running on West Coast time.

 If you miss the Thursday deadline to claim your money, it’s held in your account and added to the following week.

 This means you can accumulate quite a bit of money over time if you don’t request a payout.
 You don’t have to worry about the money disappearing on you.

 I’ve had money in my Textbroker account for several months at a time because I simply forgot it was even there.

 Textbroker Uses Payoneer to Pay Authors